-- A. All applicants should submit an ACT or SAT score for admission and placement purposes. - B. A minimum ACT composite score of 19 (minimum reading score of 19) or a minimum SAT composite score of 1010 (minimum evidence based reading writing score of 510) is required for unconditional admission.
+- A. All applicants should submit an ACT, SAT, or Accuplacer score for admission and placement purposes.
+No score report older than five years will be considered for admission. - B. A minimum ACT composite score of 19 (minimum reading score of 19) or a minimum SAT composite score of 1010 (minimum evidencebased reading writing score of 510) or an Accuplacer score of 250 is required for unconditional admission.